bwfiq/blog/posts/git-livesync-vscode.md

 I quickly followed the VS Code extension tutorial, which basically taught me jack shit except the file structure of VS Code extensions.
 (No hate to the authors, though.
 The people at VS Code write damn good tutorials; I learned a lot from their Django one)

-Regardless, I started the project by using the yeoman generator for vs code extensions with:
+Regardless, I started the project by using the [yeoman generator for vs code extensions](https://www.npmjs.com/package/generator-code) with:

 ```bash
 yo code .
 ```

-_Take note you need to have NVM and NPM set up on your local machine._
+_Take note you need to have [NVM and NPM](https://nodejs.org/en/download) set up on your local machine._

 This set up my local development environment with the proper project structure.
 I'm lazy and didn't bother with writing unit tests for this project, so the only files we are concerned with are `package.json` and `src/extension.ts`.

-`package.json` is a node thing that defines a lot of information about the project, and VS Code extends this by including extension metadata for the marketplace and the extension view, as well as using it to add Activation Events and configuration settings.
+`package.json` is a node thing that defines a lot of information about the project, and VS Code extends this by including extension metadata for the marketplace and the extension view, as well as using it to add [Activation Events](https://code.visualstudio.com/api/references/activation-events) and [configuration settings](https://code.visualstudio.com/api/references/contribution-points#contributes.configuration).

 `src/` is gonna contain all our typescript files that define the extension's logic, and `extension.ts` is compiled to `out/extension.js`, which is the entrypoint defined in our `package.json` for the extension.

-I started this project to try and gain some familiarity with the VS Code API and Typescript by writing a simple file watcher that monitors for any change and immediately commits and syncs when the file changed is not excluded in the `.gitignore` or the `.git/` directory.

-_As an aside, I have recently adopted the Conventional Commit syntax for my commits, hoping that this will improve both readability of my repos and also force me to think more carefully about what I commit.
+_As an aside, I have recently adopted the [Conventional Commit](https://www.conventionalcommits.org/) syntax for my commits, hoping that this will improve both readability of my repos and also force me to think more carefully about what I commit.
 This first task of this project however, was totally not in sync with this philosophy; I just wrote the entire intended logic of the extension, tested it, and pushed it.
 Later commits are better separated._

 We use the VS Code API to watch the filesystem for changes, and this does not change throughout the project.